Malivil/TTT-Randomat-20/README.md

 _ttt_randomat_event_history_ - Default: 10 - How many events should be kept in history.
 Events in history will are ignored when searching for a random event to start.

 # Latest Events
-1. Narration
-1. T-Rex Vision
-1. Down Under
-1. The Sky is Lava
 1. There's a cooldown on the jump!
 1. Jump Around!
 1. Trickle-Down Economics